reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 64 starts another `seller`'s only block.

 * Line 65 calculates the total price to be paid by the `buyer` depending on the `product` selected.
-This calculated by multiplying the `price` of the `product` by the quantity that the buyer wants.
+This is calculated by multiplying the `price` of the `product` by the quantity that the buyer wants.

 * Line 67 publishes the total price.